kzys/8-p.info/v2/content/pages/now.md

 ---
 # What I'm doing right now

-August 2021 @ Seattle
+September 2021 @ Seattle

 - Parenting.
 - I still work for Amazon.
-My 10th anniversary is approaching.
+Promoted to a *senior* software engineer finally!
 - Helping [containerd](https://github.com/containerd/containerd).
 I became its reviewer in 2021.
 - Maintaining [firecracker-containerd](https://github.com/firecracker-microvm/firecracker-containerd) and some other AWS-owned open-source software.
-- Trying to avoid Twitter and Facebook.
+- I may use Twitter a bit more the rest of this year.
+- I would not use Facebook still.